IdanShmsh/fieldforge/README.md

 - **Experimental thinkers** testing structural extensions to known formalisms

 While no prior quantum field theory knowledge is required to run the system, the framework rewards those familiar with the formal language of spinors, gauge symmetry, and classical field evolution.

 ---

+## Contributing

+FieldForge supports the development of new field-theory implementations through a modular system.
+Each implementation encodes a specific theoretical formalism and must adhere to FieldForge’s input-output conventions and temporal staggering model.

+To contribute a new implementation or module, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for theoretical, structural, and technical guidelines.

+---